 They say that you lose all your embarrassment once you’ve had a baby (what between the pregnancy flatulence and actually giving birth) but that doesn’t entirely save those blushes when dealing with a weak bladder post-partum.
-A common complaint between women who’ve recently had a baby is a noticeable weakness in their pelvic muscles which can affect bladder control and also reduced sensation when having sex.
+A common complaint between women who’ve recently had a baby is a noticeable weakness in their pelvic floor muscles which can affect bladder control and also reduced sensation when having sex.

 You’ll be delighted to learn that these exercises are also effective done whilst lying down.
 Lie on your back with your knees bent and feet flat on the floor, hip-width apart.
 Inhale focusing on your pelvic floor and lift your hips.
 Hold yourself raised for 10 seconds and repeat.